TikhonJelvis/RL-book/book/abstracts.md

 ## Abstract

 Dynamic asset allocation is the problem of periodically deciding how to split investments across assets with different risk-return profiles—an important problem that applies for both companies and individuals.
 Dynamic consumption is the problem of periodically deciding how much of one's wealth to consume (versus invest).
 This chapter formalizes the joint problem of dynamic asset allocation and consumption, covers Merton's portfolio problem and solution, which provides an optimal closed-form solution under certain simplifying assumptions.
 A general form of the dynamic asset allocation and consumption problem can be modeled as a Markov decision process and solved with finite-horizon dynamic programming algorithms.
-However, in typical real-world situations, the state space of this formulation is too large to be feasible and the distributions of asset returns are unknown, which points to using reinforcement learning algorithms suited for large state spaces rather than dynamic programming.
+However, in typical real-world situations, the state space of this formulation is too large to be feasible, and the distributions of asset returns are unknown, which points to using reinforcement learning algorithms suited for large state spaces rather than dynamic programming.

 # Chapter 9: Derivatives Pricing and Hedging